samgeoesp/samgeoesp.github.io/index.md

 *Warning*: never run a calculation directly through gaussview.
 Gaussian calculations should always be initiated in the command line using the relevant submission scripts (see job_submission folder)

-Wiki of Gaussian error messages: https://docs.computecanada.ca/wiki/Gaussian_error_messages
+(Wiki of Gaussian error messages)[https://docs.computecanada.ca/wiki/Gaussian_error_messages]

 The method of accessing Gaussview has changed from Balena.
 Below are instructions:

 1. If you are on Windows, download TightVNC software. *NOTE*: If you are on a University of Bath device you will need to email IT service desk to download this software.
 2. `vncserver -otp`

-> This will generate a VNC session (anatra-01:x) a one time password that can be used to login to a VNC session.
+> This will generate a VNC session (anatra-01:x) and a one time password that can be used to login to a VNC session.

 3. Open TightVNC and connect to your session.
 Remote Host: anatra.bath.ac.uk:590x.
 You will then be prompted for your password.
 4. This will now have now loaded a Red Hat Enterprise Linux window.
 Click Activities -> Terminal and use the `gview` command to open Gaussview.